top of page

 Sperm Freezing

-Sperm freezing and cryopreservation refer to the collection, freezing and storage of sperms.
-Sperms can be extracted from freshly ejaculated semen or obtained through a testicular puncture.
+Sperm freezing and cryopreservation involve the collection, freezing, and storage of sperm.
+Sperm can be obtained from freshly ejaculated semen or through a testicular puncture procedure.

-Freezing sperms at the optimal quality can help men preserve their existing fertility and is one of the best fertility insurance options.
-Suitable for healthy men who currently do not have a family plan but have future fertility needs and male patients with diseases that affect sperm quality and fertility.
+Preserving sperm at optimal quality offers men the opportunity to safeguard their existing fertility and serves as an effective fertility insurance option.
+This approach is suitable for healthy men who do not currently have immediate family plans but anticipate future fertility needs, as well as for male patients with conditions that impact sperm quality and fertility.

-There are lots of reasons to freeze sperm, explains urologist Amin Herati, M.D., director of Male Infertility and Men’s Health Clinic at Brady Urological Institute.
-“The most common reason is if you need treatment for cancer,” says Herati.
-“After chemotherapy or radiation therapy, there might be very few sperm or no sperm left in the ejaculate (seminal fluid).
-Or a surgery such as orchiectomy (removal of the testicles) for testicular cancer means sperm can no longer be produced.”
+There are numerous reasons to consider sperm freezing, as explained by urologist Amin Herati, M.D., director of the Male Infertility and Men’s Health Clinic at the Brady Urological Institute.
+"The most common reason is if you need treatment for cancer," says Herati.
+"After chemotherapy or radiation therapy, there might be very few sperm or no sperm left in the ejaculate (seminal fluid).
+Alternatively, a surgery such as orchiectomy (removal of the testicles) for testicular cancer means sperm production is no longer possible."

-• Medical Procedures or Conditions: Those who choose to have a vasectomy may want the option of having children in the future.
-Some medications, such as testosterone therapy or sickle cell therapy, can affect fertility.
+• Medical Procedures or Conditions: Those undergoing medical procedures such as vasectomy may wish to preserve the option of having children in the future.
+Additionally, certain medical conditions or treatments, such as testosterone therapy or sickle cell therapy, can impact fertility, prompting individuals to consider sperm freezing

-• Posthumous Sperm Retrieval: Family members may choose to collect sperm from someone who is deceased.
-Sperm can be extracted and frozen up to 72 hours after death.
+• Posthumous Sperm Retrieval: Family members may choose to collect sperm from a deceased individual for future reproductive purposes.
+Sperm can be extracted and frozen up to 72 hours after death, providing a possibility for posthumous conception.

 小瓶